 Follow the A14 west to junction 31 where the A14 joins the A428.
 Take the first slip-road leading to the M11/A14, signed Huntingdon, but not the second (signed M11).
 Follow the road around the left-hand bend then move to the right-hand lane, signposted The Midlands (The North), Huntingdon A14.
-Immediately after re-joining the A14 take the first slip-road, signed Madingley 1 1/2miles (however please see above if you are planning to travel between 20 February 2017 and 1 March 2018).
-Pass The Three Horseshoes public house on the left.
+Please note that the Madingley exit is closed between 20 February 2017 and 1 March 2018 (see above).
+Instead, you should continue on the A14 and turn off at Dry Drayton.
+In Dry Drayton turn left just before the church.
+At the T-junction in Madingley turn right.
+You will pass The Three Horseshoes public house on the left.
 After 100 yards the Hall gates are on the right, at a mini roundabout, opposite a left turn to Cambridge.

 From the South (M11)

 Leave the M11 at Junction 13, signed Bedford and Cambridge (A428/A1303).
 Turn left towards Bedford (A428).
 After 400m turn right towards Madingley.
 Pass the American Cemetery car park on the left.
 Drive through the village to a mini-roundabout, Madingley Hall will be directly in front of you.

 Travelling east on the A428, take the slip-road signed Cambridge and Madingley.
 At the roundabout turn left for Madingley.
 The Hall gates are on the left, at a mini roundabout.
 The turn into the drive is sharp.

 From the Northampton Street / Queen’s Road / Madingley Road roundabout, take the Madingley Road (A1303) exit and travel west out of Cambridge.
 After the M11 junction take the right turn towards Madingley.
 Pass the American Cemetery car park on the left.
 Drive through the village to a mini-roundabout, Madingley Hall will be directly in front of you.

 Parking at the Hall